merge/skulls/README.md

       ifdtool -u ifdmegbe_meclean.rom
       flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -c "MX25L6406E/MX25L6408E" -w ifdmegbe_meclean.rom.new

-### save the 4MB chip
+### BIOS: the 4MB chip
-(internally, memory of the two chips is mapped together, the 8MB being the lower part, but we can essientially ignore that)
+(internally, memory of the two chips is mapped together, the 8MB being the lower part, but we can essientially ignore that).
+Again, using a RPi is supported here.
+We assume you have the unpacked release tarball ready, see above:

-For the first time, we have to save the original image, just like we did with the 8MB chip.
-It's important to keep this image somewhere safe:

-      flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -c "MX25L3206E" -r top1.rom
-      flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -c "MX25L3206E" -r top2.rom
-      diff top1.rom top2.rom
+	flashrom_rpi_top_write.sh -i x230_coreboot_seabios_<release>_top.rom -c <chipname> -k <backup>

+Keep the backup safe.

 ## How to update
 When __upgrading__ to a new release, only the "upper" 4MB chip has to be written.